Pre Law Students

 These skills are developed in a number of disciplines.
 Beyond these basic skills, the department encourages interested majors to acquire a broad background in Political Science or International Relations rather than to select only courses that deal with public law.

-In selecting electives, Political Science and International Relations majors should remember that the LSAT and law school require the ability to read with comprehension concepts and logic and to express oneself with clarity and precision.
-Whether or not a given major will benefit from a particular elective is a question best answered by the student in close consultation with an advisor.
+In selecting electives, Political Science and International Relations majors should remember that the LSAT and law school require the ability to read and think conceptually and logically and to express oneself with clarity and precision.
+Whether or not a given student will benefit from a particular elective is a question best answered by the student in close consultation with an advisor.
 Courses in History, Philosophy, Economics, Sociology, Psychology, Math, and English will probably all give relevant skills to majors interested in pre-law.
 Breadth of preparation is important.
 Whether a particular course in logic, writing or another area is the best choice can only be answered on an individual basis.

 Accelerated Juris Doctor (JD) programs